wilsonmar/LoadRunner/js_date_lib.md

     working_age = randomWorkingAdultAge();
     ```

-PROTIP: Create a function to make calculations to keep code undertstandable,
+PROTIP: Create a function to make calculations in order to keep code undertstandable,
 reduce debugging effort, and to enable more reuse.

+Initially, hard-code a number within the function.

+    ```
+    function randomWorkingAdultAge(){
+    	return 33;
+    }
+    ```

 The lower level function should use consider the relative chance of ages
 based on actual population statistics.